Overview

 Last updated

-Prometheus is an open-source systems monitoring and alerting toolkit.
+is an open-source systems monitoring and alerting toolkit.
 It is designed to monitor the health and performance of systems and applications in dynamic cloud-native environments.

 Prometheus is widely recognized for its simplicity, reliability, and scalability, making it a popular choice for monitoring modern infrastructure.
-Its active community and ecosystem of exporters and integrations further contribute to its appeal as a comprehensive monitoring solution for today's dynamic IT environments.
+Its active community and ecosystem of and further contribute to its appeal as a comprehensive monitoring solution for today's dynamic IT environments.

 Prometheus boasts many features that make it a powerful monitoring and alerting tool for modern infrastructure.
 Here are some key features: